lea-cohausz/adaptive_short_vaas/README.md

 Harvard Dataverse. https://doi.org/10.7910/DVN/PAH9O1

 Replication Instructions
 To replicate the dataset used in this analysis, download the full dataset from the link above and filter by the gmd_name (Saarbrücken/Halle) column to extract the relevant subset.
-For example, using Python:

 ---

 ## Running the main experiment